runfinch/finch-website/docs/docs/managing-finch/linux/installation.md

-# Installing Finch on Windows
+# Installing Finch on Linux

 ## Prerequisites